armohamm/website-2/source/blog/en/2017-06-30-using-your-potential-knowledge-employee-is-what-makes-a-company.html.markdown

 Julie Kantor, a founder of Twomentor measured that loosing one worker can cost approximately $15,000-$20,000 dollars.
 Let's do the math; multiply 50% of your employees by this amount of money.

-[Julie Kantor](http://www.huffingtonpost.com/julie-kantor/high-turnover-costs-way-more-than-you-think_b_9197238.html), tried to break down the costs and explain why substituting employees is so expensive.
+[Julie Kantor](http://www.huffingtonpost.com/julie-kantor/high-turnover-costs-way-more-than-you-think_b_9197238.html){:target="_blank"}{:rel="noopener noreferrer"}, tried to break down the costs and explain why substituting employees is so expensive.
 It becomes so, because an organisation ends up with costly on-boarding and training, interviewing new candidate expenses, lowered engagement by the employees who have stayed, and even more costs since certain costs are industry specific.

 __What actually costs money__